jamurph/murph-nextjs/outstatic/content/posts/no-expectation-without-representation.md

 - Decisions about *how*
 - Decisions about *when*

-Violating undermines informational brokerage truths
+Violating undermines informational brokerage truths.